-Figure 7: Car to HGV
+Figure 9: Car to HGV

-Front and rear under-run protection on trucks is a well-established means of preventing "under-running" by cars (whereby cars go underneath trucks with disastrous results for the occupants, because of a mismatch between the heights of car fronts and truck sides and fronts).
-Similarly, side protection on trucks prevents cyclists from being run over.
+Front and rear under-run protection on trucks is a well-established means of preventing "underrunning" by cars (whereby cars go underneath trucks with disastrous results for the occupants,

-Legislative requirements for front rigid guards exist.
+Legislative requirements for front rigid guards also exist.
 Energy-absorbing front, rear and side under-run protection could reduce deaths in car to lorry impacts by about 12% (Knight, 2001).
 Research shows that the benefits of a mandatory specification would exceed the costs, even if the safety effect of these measures was as low as 5% (Elvik, 1999).

-Figure 8: Frontal underrun test
+Figure 10: Frontal underrun test